 Q: What type of finish am I getting?

 A: You are getting a painted or stained finish.
 We paint our cabinet doors and drawers with an atomized spray gun after thoroughly cleaning and sanding.
 This is just how a factory would do it and we are likely using much better products.
 We use the appropriate primer for the project and an Enduro Pigmented Poly which is a Urethane/Acrylic Blend.
 This is a sealer that is tinted to your color selection.
-On bright whites we add additional poly on top of the Pigmented Poly.
 On detailed cabinets or oak cabinets, we also apply by hand and sand smooth to fill in the grain as best we can.
 On frames, we paint by hand using a self leveling agent and other agents as necessary depending on humidity to prevent brush strokes.
 You can see our showroom kitchen in person which is painted the same way.

 Q: How durable will it be?

-A: Typically when people ask how durable it is they are referencing chipping.
+- A: Typically when people ask how durable it is they are referencing chipping.
 The products and process ensures a very durable finish however, chipping is a environmental condition.
 We use the best supplies we can to ensure a beautiful, quality finish for years to come.
 RF's showroom cabinets have been scratched and kicked (yes, really) and show no signs of wear.
 Speaking on personal experience, our home had very cheap espresso cabinets that we painted snow white and we have not had any chipping and our employees have raw doors that we painted and have also experienced no chipping.
 We do not exercise caution with our cabinets and can assure you the public puts our showroom through its own testing.
-We do have several videos showing durability of the cabinet finish and would be happy to share that with you.
-We have hundreds of clients and less than 1% have reported chipping.
-However as with all painted surfaces, typical wear and fading can occur so we have the following advice to protect your investment as long as possible.
+However, as with all painted surfaces, typical wear and fading, and even chipping can occur so we have the following advice to protect your investment as long as possible.